DInnaD/labnotebook/content/lab-notebook/2011-05-08-building-a-semantic-notebook.md

 ---
+categories:
+- open-science
 comments: true
-date: 2011-05-08 18:39:49
+date: 2011-05-08T18:39:49Z
-layout: post
+redirects:
+- /wordpress/archives/1626
+- /archives/1626
 slug: building-a-semantic-notebook
-title: Building a semantic notebook
-redirects: [/wordpress/archives/1626, /archives/1626]
-categories:
-- open-science
 tags:
 - notebook-technology
 - open-science
 - semantics
+title: Building a semantic notebook
+url: /2011/05/08/building-a-semantic-notebook/
 ---

 What would a semantic lab notebook look like?
 What would be possible with such a structure, ideally?
 What is already possible now?
 There's a lot that can be done with an electronic notebook that adds value over a paper notebook: browsing by categories and tags, embedding links, time-stamping entries, searching the full text, and having automated trackbacks or pingbacks when a post is mentioned in another post or appears elsewhere on the web.
 Despite these advantages, I think a lot more could be possible with a semantic notebook -- where links can be identified with an ontology describing the relationship.
 I've found a couple current tools very promising, and would be interested in developing some of these much further.